spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-attributes.md

 To edit attributes for a marketplace concrete product:

-1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
-This takes you to the *Concrete Product SKU, Name* page.
+1. On the **Concrete Products** page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
+The **Concrete Product SKU, Name** page opens.
-2. Scroll down to the *Attributes* pane.
+2. Scroll down to the **Attributes** pane.
-3. In the *Attributes* pane, hover over the table and update the necessary cells.
+3. In the **Attributes** pane, hover over the table and update the necessary cells.

 **Tips and tricks**